-We know how distressing it is to find pests in your home, but many people are unlucky enough to experience pest infestations in their motor vehicles.
+We know how distressing it may be to find pests in your home, but many people are unlucky enough to experience pest infestations in their motor vehicles.

-Whether it’s a car, RV, campervan or truck, pests will manage to find their way in and wreak havoc.
-Before we provide tips and tricks to prevent pests from entering your motor vehicle, you’ll need to know what makes them so attractive to pests.
+Whether it’s a car, RV, campervan or truck, pests will manage to find their way inside.
+If you have pests in your motor vehicle contact us for assistance.

 What attracts pests into your vehicle?

 You’ll know that you have a spider infestation in your car if you begin seeing spider webs inside the vehicle, boot or hood.
 You’ll find them in corners of the dashboard, your reverse mirror, on and around your engine, and other crevices.
-Some spiders are more active at night, so day-drivers may not see the culprit at all.
+Spiders are most active at night, so if you only drive during the day, you may not see the culprit at all.

-If you enjoy snacking while waiting in traffic, there’s a high chance you’re bringing ants and cockroaches inside.
+If you enjoy snacking while waiting in traffic, there’s a chance you’re bringing ants and cockroaches inside.
 Ants and German cockroaches are small and can enter through the tiniest gap.
-If you see ants running along the dashboard, or a cockroach sitting inside your cup holder, your vehicle has been compromised.
+If you see ants or a cockroach inside, your vehicle may be compromised.

-Accidentally leaving your windows rolled down can be one of the reasons you’ve found a pesky pest inside your car.
-Otherwise, these pests can be finding their way in through holes in the hood or boot.
+Accidentally leaving your windows rolled down can be one of the reasons you’ve found a pest inside your car.
+Pests can find their way into your vehicle through most holes.

 Prime Living Conditions

 Rodents find the hoods of motor vehicles very attractive because of the prime living conditions.
 The hood is a perfect combination of warmth and darkness.
-This is mainly an issue with residents living in rural areas, but it can also happen in suburban and metropolitan areas.
+This can happen in any area across the country.
 The consequences of a rodent infestation in your car include:

 - ripped out insulation.